So This Is Harris! is a 1933 short film (28 minutes) directed by Mark Sandrich.

 It focuses on Phil Harris, now thoroughly forgotten, then a well-known singer and bandleader.
 The film opens with a married couple going to see Harris perform at the Cocoanut Grove nightclub in Los Angeles.
 It is established that Harris is The Casanova (a newspaper report says "Husband names Harris in suit for divorce") who attracts hordes of women to the Cocoanut Grove.

 One of Phil's fans is a married woman named Dorothy.
 Dorothy's boring, ineffectual husband Walter is highly annoyed by his wife's frenzied devotion to Harris.
 One day Dorothy's friend Lillian gets word that Phil Harris is spending the afternoon hitting the links at the Hollywood Golf Club.
 Dorothy and Lillian make haste for the golf club—but what they don't know is that Walter is also playing golf there.

-Decades after this short film Phil Harris got work as a voice for Disney animation, most famously voicing Baloo in The Jungle Book (1967).
+Three years after this film's release Harris began his long run on radio's The Jack Benny Program, and decades later he found work as a voice artist for Disney animation, most famously voicing Baloo in The Jungle Book (1967).

 - As Himself: Phil Harris as a famous, successful bandleader who scores with all the ladies.
 It would be Mary Sue if Harris had written the film himself.

 - Walter Catlett plays a character named "Walter Catlett" but it doesn't seem to be him; there's no hint that this Catlett is an actor.

 - Berserk Button: Walter has a habit of freaking out at hearing Phil Harris music or at the very mention of Phil Harris.
 In one scene Walter smashes the radio at the club gym to smithereens, to stop it playing Phil Harris, when the song is actually Phil Harris himself singing in the shower.